The Expat Bloggers's Meetup in Munich came around in September. And it posed a paradox.

 Her ten-year old son shook his head skeptically.
 "Does Disney know about this?" he asked.

 Neuschwanstein, getting a fakeover

 And ask, he well might.
 This castle is no more mediaeval than Groucho Marx, Sigmund Freud or Charlie Chaplin.

 Completed in the late 1880s, Neuschwanstein was one of the many follies of King Ludwig II of Bavaria.

 (Yes, that king.
 Texts describe him variously as manic-depressive, autistic, or gay.
-Of the three, only one was considered a mental illness in the 19th century.
-Guess which?)
+(All were considered a slur in his lifetime.
+None should be considered a slur today.)